-The reliability of a plant is its ability to deliver its declared availability under the terms of its PWPA.
-In 2021, Sembcorp Salalah achieved power and water plant annual reliability of 99.80% and 99.36% respectively.
+The reliability of a plant is its ability to deliver its declared availability under its PWPA terms.
+In 2022, Sembcorp Salalah achieved power and water plant annual reliability of 99.86% and 99.98% respectively.
+In addition, the water plant had force majeure outages of 0.29% in 2022.